aws-samples/siem-on-amazon-opensearch-service/docs/configure_siem.md

 ## Loading data from Dead SQS Dead Letter Queur

 Ingest messages from SQS's dead-letter queue for SIEM (aes-siem-dlq).
 (The substance is the log on the S3 bucket).
-We have two methods, one by reredriving the DQL and another by processing on the EC2 instance.
+We have two methods, one by reredriving the DLQ and another by processing on the EC2 instance.

-### Loading with DQL redrive
+### Loading with DLQ redrive

 1. Navigate to SQS console
 1. Select [**aes-siem-dlq**]